Alex Kirilloff Player Props: Twins vs. Rays

 Alex Kirilloff At The Plate

-- Kirilloff has picked up a hit in 17 of 27 games this year, with multiple hits seven times.
+- Kirilloff has picked up a hit in 60.7% of his 28 games this year, with at least two hits in 25.0% of those games.

-- He has homered in two of 27 games played this year, and in 2.9% of his plate appearances.
+- He has homered in two of 28 games played this season, and in 2.9% of his plate appearances.

-- In seven games this season (25.9%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (25.0%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.